Green-Software-Foundation/if-docs/docs/major-concepts/imp-file.md

 For example, your plugin might expect `cpu/energy` and your input data has the parameter `cpu-energy` returned from another plugin.
 Instead of using an additional plugin to rename the parameter and add a new one, you can use mapping to:

-a) rename the output from the first plugin so that `cpu/energy` is returned instead of the default `cpu-energy`
+a) rename the output from the first plugin so that `cpu/energy` is returned instead of the default `cpu-energy`,

-b) instruct the second plugin to accept `cpu-energy` instead of the default `cpu/energy`
+b) instruct the second plugin to accept `cpu-energy` instead of the default `cpu/energy`.

 e.g.